On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 Also in this case, Fig.~\ref{fig:adabv} offers a visualization of the HIC solutions, i.e., $k_1$, $k_3$ and $k_5$.
 Here, it can be seen that, once all LIC solutions have transitioned into HIC ones, they present an $A_d$ plateau.
 On the other hand, it is also clear that the increase of $A_b$ directly affects $v$, which starts decreasing right before $A_d$ reaches its constant value.
 Therefore, it is possible to define the transition point from LIC to HIC solution not only by the saturation of $A_d$, but also from the local maximum of $v$.

 \paragraph{\textbf{Out-of-phase background.}}

-We next explore the OP-FBTC in the zero-box configuration, again for $q_o=1$, $L\in[1,9]$, $h=0$ ($\alpha=0$), and $\sigma\in[0,\pi/2]$, corresponding to $H\in[0,q_o]$.
+We next explore the OP zero-box configuration, again for $q_o=1$, $L\in[1,9]$, $h=0$ ($\alpha=0$), and $\sigma\in[0,\pi/2]$, corresponding to $H(\sigma)\in[0,q_o]$.
 However, we now fix $\theta=\pi/2$, namely setting the sides of the box out-of-phase ($\Delta\theta = \pi$).
 The corresponding spectrum of zeros is illustrated in Fig.~\ref{fig:roots_LH_q1_thpi2_h0_a0}.
 Again, the choice of parameters presents a symmetric distribution of the zeros and thus only $\Re k_o > 0$ are shown.

 In the zero-box configuration, the peculiarity of an OP-FBTC with $\theta=\pi/2$ is that it gives rise to an odd number of solutions due to the presence of an unpaired static DB soliton, labeled $k_0$.
 Note that $k_0$ is a HIC solution with $\Re k_0=0$.
 Therefore, it is straightforward to map its velocity and amplitudes.
 Indeed, from Fig.~\ref{fig:DB_param_q} one obtains that $v=0$ and $A_d=1$ independently of the value of $\sigma$.
 On the other hand, $A_b$ increases with $\sigma$.
-Besides this extra unpaired solution, OP-FBTCs have an additional difference when compared to the IP-FBTC case.
+Aside from this extra unpaired solution, OP-FBTCs have an additional difference when compared to the IP-FBTC case.
 With the OP-FBTC, as $L$ increases, the emergence of the paired zeros, $k_1, \dots, k_6$, is slightly delayed (parametrically) when compared to the IP-FBTC case.
 This means that for some values of $L$, there are less paired zeros in the OP case than in the IP case.
-For example, for $L=5$ [Fig.~\ref{fig:roots_LH_q1_thpi2_h0_a0}(c)] there exist three paired zeros, i.e., $k_1$, $k_2$ and $k_3$, contrary to the IP case [Fig.~\ref{fig:roots_LH_q1_th0_h0_a0}(c)] where also a fourth paired solution, i.e., $k_4$, has been identified.
+For example, for $L=5$ [Fig.~\ref{fig:roots_LH_q1_thpi2_h0_a0}(c)] there exist three paired zeros, i.e., $k_1$, $k_2$, and $k_3$, contrary to the IP case [Fig.~\ref{fig:roots_LH_q1_th0_h0_a0}(c)] where also a fourth paired solution, i.e., $k_4$, was identified.